 top of page

-Weiswasser holds an MA in Art History from University College London, where she focused on visual culture, gender, and the history of how bodies—especially women’s—have been imaged and controlled.
+Weiswasser holds an MA in Art History from University College London.
+There she focused on visual culture, gender, and the history of how bodies—especially women’s—have been imaged and controlled.
 Her painting is informed by that history, but not defined by it.
 She returns to images like those from Paris, Texas not to make a statement, but to work through the visual logic embedded in them—letting paint challenge, obscure, or reframe what was previously fixed.

 EDUCATION